-Curl is a command-line tool to transfer data to or from a server and that’s what will be used to call the web service exposed in the container.
-Prior installation step in the underlying docker image (“- apk add curl” command) is necessary.
+Curl is a command-line tool to transfer data to or from a server, and that’s what will be used to call the web service exposed in the container.
+A prior installation step in the underlying docker image (“- apk add curl” command) is necessary.
 Curl can call HTTP POST methods (which the bank classifier service accepts) and provide required parameters with -XPOST and -F parameters.
 The outcome of the query can then be verified (here the possible answer is “YES” or “NO”) and the successful outcome of the stage determined.

-See the snippet below for the complete specification of system test stage.
+See the snippet below for the complete specification of the system test stage.